roblox-linux-wrapper/roblox-linux-wrapper/README.md

 ## Reporting Issues
 If you plan on reporting issues, please read the [Reporting Issues](https://github.com/roblox-linux-wrapper/roblox-linux-wrapper/wiki/Reporting-Issues) page before doing so.
 Thanks!

-## Updates

-Roblox Linux Wrapper is very volatile, and updates are released very often, so please check for updates frequently.

-## Diagnosing the game
-Often times, a Roblox update breaks compatibility with the Roblox Linux Wrapper.
-Many of these changes will require an update to wine, which may come out months after the issue is introduced.
-In order to circumvent this issue, the wrapper now allows you to choose either wine or wine-staging, to allow you to use the release of wine that works best for you.
-It will ask you upon launching, and there is also an option labelled "Select Wine Release" in the launcher.
-* If wine works fine, keep using wine.
-* If wine-staging works, keep using it.
-Do note that wine-staging is pre-release software - you may encounter issues.

 ## Questions and Answers

 * Q: How do I install this?